vgwb/Antura/docs/manual/discover_how_to_play.md

 ---
-title: How to Play Discover Quests
+title: How to play Quests
+status: new
 ---

-# How to play Discover Quests
+# How to play Discover quests

 ## Choose a quest